psharm8/CarND-Vehicle-Detection/README.md

 The goals / steps of this project are the following:

-* Perform a Histogram of Oriented Gradients (HOG) feature extraction on a labeled training set of images and train a classifier Linear SVM classifier
+* Perform a Histogram of Oriented Gradients (HOG) feature extraction on a labelled training set of images and train a classifier Linear SVM classifier
 * Optionally, you can also apply a color transform and append binned color features, as well as histograms of color, to your HOG feature vector.
 * Note: for those first two steps don't forget to normalize your features and randomize a selection for training and testing.
 * Implement a sliding-window technique and use your trained classifier to search for vehicles in images.